Francesca Sgorbini: Rugby career

 Sgorbini was part of the successful Colorno side that won the national title for the first time in the 2017–2018 season.
-She previously played for French club, ASM Clermont Auvergne.
+She previously played for French club, ASM Romagnat.

 She made her international debut against England during the Six Nations tournament on 9 March 2019.
 She also participated in the 2020 and 2021 Six Nations Championship's.
 She joined ASM Romagnat in 2020.

 Sgorbini featured for Italy in their warm-up matches against France ahead of the World Cup.
 She was selected in Italy's squad for the delayed 2021 Rugby World Cup in New Zealand.

 She was named in the Italian side for the 2025 Women's Six Nations Championship.
 In their opening match against England in March, she scored her nations only try in their 5–38 defeat.
 On 11 August 2025, she was named in the Italian squad to the Women's Rugby World Cup in England.